oskar-adamczyk/ruby-coding-test/README.md

 6. Attached Simplecov to calculate code coverage.
 It is quite low but I left it as it is - I would love to improve it in future, but not waste time on that when I have some crucial hotfixes and feature to deliver.
 If I would use SonarCloud, we could setup additional, separate coverage threshold only for new / touched code.
+7. Updated some dependencies according to brakeman results.

 TODOs: